Robert Alton Harris: Conviction and execution

-On April 20, the U.S. Supreme Court had vacated a separate stay of execution the Ninth Circuit had issued on Harris' habeas corpus petition.
-That evening, a group of Ninth Circuit judges ordered the execution stayed while the circuit considered granting en banc consideration of his lawsuit.
+On April 20, the U.S. Supreme Court vacated a separate stay of execution the Ninth Circuit had issued relating to Harris' habeas corpus petition.
+That evening, a group of Ninth Circuit judges ordered the execution stayed while the circuit considered granting en banc consideration of his case.
 Later that evening, the Ninth Circuit entered a third stay blocking the execution while it reconsidered reimposing the lower court's temporary restraining order.
 That night, the U.S. Supreme Court issued a per curiam decision vacating the Ninth Circuit's stays and allowing the execution to proceed, by a vote of 7–2.

 On April 21, 1992, at 3:49 a.m., Harris was strapped into the gas chamber.
-Seconds before execution, Ninth Circuit Judge Harry Pregerson stayed the execution for the fourth time, explaining that Harris should be allowed to begin a new lawsuit in state court.
+Seconds before the execution was to begin, Judge Harry Pregerson of the Ninth Circuit stayed the execution for the fourth time, explaining that Harris should be allowed to file a new lawsuit in state court.
 Two hours later, the U.S. Supreme Court vacated that stay, explicitly ordering that "No further stays of Robert Alton Harris' execution shall be entered by the federal courts except upon order of this Court."

 Harris was executed on April 21, 1992, in the gas chamber at San Quentin State Prison – the first execution in California in 25 years.
-For his last meal, he had requested and was given a 21-piece bucket of Kentucky Fried Chicken, two large Domino's pizzas, a bag of jelly beans, a six-pack of Pepsi, and a pack of Camel cigarettes.
+For his last meal, he had requested and was given a 21-piece bucket of Kentucky Fried Chicken, two large Domino's pizzas, a bag of jelly beans, a six-pack of Pepsi, and a pack of Camel cigarettes; the pizzas given to him were actually Tombstone frozen pizzas, as per the prison warden's request.
 At 6:01 a.m., he was escorted into the gas chamber.
 The execution order was given at 6:07 a.m.
 By 6:14 a.m. he had ceased moving and was declared dead seven minutes later.

 The execution is specifically remembered for his choice of final words (recorded by Warden Daniel Vasquez): "You can be a king or a street sweeper, but everybody dances with the grim reaper."
 It was the subject of a 1995 Dutch documentary film, Procedure 769, witness to an execution.
-His words are based on the 1991 film Bill & Ted's Bogus Journey as "You might be a king or a little street sweeper but sooner or later you dance with the reaper"; the lyric was written by actor William Sadler for his character in the 1991 film.
+His words are based on the 1991 film Bill & Ted's Bogus Journey as "You might be a king or a little street sweeper but sooner or later you dance with the reaper"; the lyric was written by actor William Sadler for his character in the film.